Outing.golf

 Use case

-A bachelor golf trip has one extra layer of complexity: the groom may or may not know what is being planned, and the group usually has a wider spread of budgets, availability, and golf experience than a regular buddies trip.
-Someone has to organize it, and that job is harder than it looks.
+Organizing a bachelor golf trip comes down to five moves: confirm who is coming, collect budget ranges privately, lock a 3-to-4-day window around the wedding timeline, pick a destination that fits the whole crew — not just the golfers — and keep lodging in one place.
+The extra layer of complexity: the groom may or may not know what is being planned, and the group usually has a wider spread of budgets, availability, and golf experience than a regular buddies trip.

 Before you pick a destination, figure out who is coming.
 Bachelor trips often have a mix of close friends and family members who golf at very different levels and have very different budgets.
 Knowing the group composition early changes which destinations make sense and what kind of courses to book.